opalj/JCG/infrastructure_incompatible_testcases/TestCaseDescriptions.markdown

 # TestCaseDescriptions
-Documents all test cases that contained within the ```infrastructure_incompatible_testcases``` project that comprises all test cases that cannot be build with the automated test pipeline.
+Documents all test cases that contained within the ```infrastructure_incompatible_testcases``` project that comprises all test cases that cannot be built with the automated test pipeline.

 # ClassLoading
 Please see the descriptions from the ```classloading.md``` file which can be found in the ```testcases```